dswd/vpncloud/vpncloud.md

     mode.
 Addresses that have not been seen for the given period of time  will be forgotten. [default: `300`]

+  * `--beacon-store <path|command>`:

+    Periodically store beacons containing the address of this node in the given file or via the given command.
+If the parameter value starts with a pipe character (`|`), the rest of the value is interpreted as a shell command.
+    Otherwise the value is interpreted as a file to write the beacon to.
+    If this parameter is not given, beacon storage is disabled.
+    Please see the section **BEACONS** for more information.

+  * `--beacon-load <path|command>`:

+    Periodically load beacons containing the addresses of other nodes from the given file or via the given command.
+If the parameter value starts with a pipe character (`|`), the rest of the value is interpreted as a shell command.
+Otherwise the value is interpreted as a file to read the beacon from.
+    If this parameter is not given, beacon loading is disabled.
+    Please see the section **BEACONS** for more information.

+  * `--beacon-interval <secs>`:

+    Beacon storage/loading interval in seconds.
+If configured to do so via `--beacon-store` and `--beacon-load`, the node will periodically store its beacon and load beacons of other nodes.
+This parameter defines the interval in seconds. [default: `3600`]

   * `--ifup <command>`:

     A command to setup the network interface.
 The command will be run (as